Kenilworth Avenue (Hamilton, Ontario): History

 Uli's Stairs are stone steps that connect the mountain brow to the Rail Trail.
 They were made by a local man named Ulrich, otherwise known as Uli.
 The city sees his steps as a risk to public safety.
 The city has a set of steps made of steel nearby at the end of Kimberly Drive near Kenilworth Avenue that go from the lower city to the Escarpment Rail Trail and the Bruce Trail, and another set of stairs a few hundred feet east of those connecting the Rail Trail and the Mountain Brow at Margate Avenue.

 The Bruce Trail cuts through the city along the Niagara Escarpment (mountain) and used by many locals for a full day's hike.
-The Trail is 430 miles long and starts at Niagara Falls, passes through Hamilton and ends at the Bruce Peninsula.
+The trail is 430 mi long and starts at Niagara Falls, passes through Hamilton and ends at the Bruce Peninsula.
 Hikers are led to scenic gorges, hidden waterfalls and places of quiet charm.

 Pier 23 is home to Lakeshore Sand, which processes foundry and glass-making sand, casting and water filtration sand, and bunker sand supplied to nearly 40 area golf courses.